 How pitch appears on a plan

-- A direction-of-fall arrow showing which way water runs.
+6:12, or the angle. - A slope arrow showing which way water drains.

 This is the same annotate-what-you-can't-draw principle used for other out-of-plane information.